Damien Hardwick: AFL coaching career

-Hawthorn Football Club assistant coach
+Hawthorn Football Club assistant coach (2005–2009)

 In 2005, Hardwick began working as an assistant coach under senior coach Alastair Clarkson at Hawthorn.

-In 2007, Hardwick was shortlisted for the senior coaching job at Melbourne Football Club, however he was unsuccessful, with the position going to Dean Bailey.
-Following this application he was also shortlisted for the senior coaching job at Essendon Football Club to replace the outgoing Kevin Sheedy however he was overlooked in favour of former Richmond captain Matthew Knights.
+In 2007, he was shortlisted for the senior coaching job at Melbourne Football Club.
+However, he was unsuccessful, with the position going to Dean Bailey.
+Following this application, he was also shortlisted for the senior coaching job at Essendon Football Club to replace the outgoing Kevin Sheedy.
+However, he was overlooked in favour of former Richmond captain Matthew Knights.

-Richmond Football Club
+Richmond Football Club senior coach (2010–2023)

 On August 25, 2009, Hardwick received his first senior coaching job when he was appointed as the senior coach of Richmond Football Club for three years.
 Hardwick replaced Richmond Football Club caretaker senior coach Jade Rawlings, who replaced Terry Wallace, after Wallace resigned during the middle of the 2009 season, when the Tigers were struggling.
 In March 2012, Hardwick agreed to a two-year contract extension.
 On 11 December 2013, club president, Peggy O'Neal, announced that Hardwick had accepted a two-year contract extension that tied him to the club at least until the end of the 2016 season.
 In 2016, Hardwick agreed to a two-year contract extension to the end of the 2018 season.
 In 2017, Hardwick coached Richmond to their first premiership since 1980 and their 11th overall with a 48-point victory over the Adelaide Crows.
 In 2019, Hardwick coached Richmond to another premiership and their 12th overall.
 Richmond beat GWS Giants by 89 points.
 In 2020, Hardwick coached Richmond to their third premiership in four years, and 13th overall.
 He also coached the Victoria State of Origin side in the one-off 2020 State of Origin match that was played on 28 February 2020 at Marvel Stadium.